codecentric/hikaku/README.md

 For implementations the status codes are very dynamic.
 There are various ways to set a http status.
 For example using a `ResponseEntity` object in spring or using additional filters and so on.
 That's why hikaku does not to support http status codes.

 ### Request and response object
 For implementations both request and response objects are highly dynamic.
-For response objects there might be a generic `ResponseEntity` as well or interfaces with different implementaitons can be used.
+For response objects there might be a generic `ResponseEntity` as well or interfaces with different implementations can be used.
 In both cases both cases (request and response) the objects can be altered by a serialization library and there a lot of different libs out there.
 That's why hikaku neither supports request nor response objects.

 ## More Info